shadow-robot/.github/pull_request_template.md

 - [ ] No tests required to be added.
 (For small changes that will be tested by CI/CD infrastructure).
 - [ ] Added automated tests (if a new class is added (Python or C++), interface of that class must be unit tested).
-- [ ] Manually tested in simulation (if no hardware required to test the functionality).
+- [ ] Manually tested in simulation (if simulation specific or no hardware required to test the functionality).
 - [ ] Manually tested on hardware (if hardware specific or related).

 ## Documentation